‘Her death should not be politicized’: Betty White’s agent bats down false booster-related rumors - NewsBreak

 ( WJW ) — Despite what you may have read on the internet, beloved star Betty White did not die days after getting a COVID-19 booster shot, her agent confirmed.

-Jeff Witjas told People magazine Monday that White died peacefully in her sleep.Why are so many vaccinated people getting COVID right now?
+Jeff Witjas told People magazine Monday that White died peacefully in her sleep.PHOTOS: Betty White through the years

 “People are saying her death was related to getting a booster shot three days earlier but that is not true,” Witjas told People.
 “She died of natural causes.
 Her death should not be politicized — that is not the life she lived.”